petrovg/flickrpicker/README.md

 ## TO DO

-* Show recent photo as a separate photoset at the top
+* Show recent photos as a separate photoset at the top
 * Test in a popover on iPad
 * Make it only support portrait orientation